-To a large extent, because "you can have any color you want, so long as it's black" (H.Ford) - ru-Toyota does not offer the choice of interior colors even in top trim levels (although literally on the other side of the western border this option appears - despite the lack of an assembly plant and a ridiculous level of sales).
+To a large extent, because "you can have any color you want, so long as it's black" (H.Ford) - local Toyota does not offer the choice of interior colors even in top trim levels.

-The steering wheel is covered with some tactile-strange material, and let it not seem strange - at each touch during driving it is a little audible.
-It is not worth to repeat banal phrases about rubberized switches and door handrails - if only they would not turn in a few years, following the example of many similar plastics, into a sticky substance.
+The steering wheel is covered with some tactile-strange material, and each touch during driving is a little audible.
+It is not worth to repeat banal phrases about rubberized switches and door handrails - if only they would not turn in a few years into a sticky substance, following the example of many similar plastics.

 As for the workmanship and the overall feeling...
 We have to remember that in the global reality, the RAV4 is a mass crossover with a starting price of $24100, from which you should not expect miracles.
 And Toyota need to forcibly separate it from the updated Highlander and prospective NX and RX on the same platform.

-Compared to ru-Renault, Toyota still looks good, but thanks to VW and Škoda everyone now knows how many unnecessary, but pleasant little things add up to a truly thoughtful, modern and even non-premium interior - against this background, Toyota has just left the stone age.
+Compared to, say, Renault, Toyota still looks good, but thanks to VW and Škoda everyone knows what a truly thoughtful, modern and non-premium salon should be - against this background, Toyota has just left the stone age.

 DRIVER - ERGONOMICS, VISIBILITY